yottaiq/pwndb/README.md

 usage: pwndb.py [-h] [--target TARGET] [--list LIST] [--output OUTPUT]

 optional arguments:
-  -h, --help       show this help message and exit --target TARGET  Target email/domain to search for leaks.
+  -h, --help       show this help message and exit.
+  --target TARGET  Target email/domain to search for leaks.
   --list LIST      A list of emails in a file to search for leaks.
   --output OUTPUT  Return results as json/txt